Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: four-particle cumulants

-As Figure~\ref{fig:c2_4} and \ref{fig:c3_4} show, the $c_n\{4\}$ are mostly close to zero for SMASH and Angantyr, confirming the hypothesis that their flow results are dominated by non-flow effects.
-As expected, only the hybrid model exhibits large and negative valued $c_n\{4\}$, allowing us to calculate the 4-particle flow coefficients up to the 40-60\% centrality class.
+As Figures~\ref{fig:c2_4} and \ref{fig:c3_4} show, the $c_n\{4\}$ are mostly close to zero for SMASH and Angantyr, confirming the hypothesis that their flow results are dominated by nonflow effects.
+As expected, only the hybrid model exhibits large and negative valued $c_n\{4\}$, allowing us to calculate the four-particle flow coefficients up to the 40-60\% centrality class.